-Submissions due by June 30th, 2017.
+Note: Deadline extended.
+Submissions due by August 30th, 2017.

 Current Competition Details

 The Marc Sanders Prize in Philosophy of Mind is an annual essay competition open to scholars who are within fifteen (15) years of receiving a Ph.D. and students who are currently enrolled in a graduate program.
-Independent scholars may also be eligible and should direct inquiries to David Sosa, editor of Analytic Philosophy at firstname.lastname@example.org.
+Independent scholars may also be eligible and should direct inquiries to David Sosa, editor of Analytic Philosophy, at firstname.lastname@example.org.

-The award for the prizewinning essay is $10,000.
+The award for the prize-winning essay is $10,000.
 Winning essays will be published in Analytic Philosophy.

 Submitted essays must present original research in philosophy of mind.
 Essays should be between 7,500 and 15,000 words.
 Since winning essays will appear in Analytic Philosophy submissions must not be under review elsewhere.
-To be eligible for this year’s prize, submissions must be received, electronically, by June 30th, 2017.
+To be eligible for this year’s prize, submissions must be received, electronically, by August 30th, 2017.
 Refereeing will be blind; authors should omit remarks and references that might disclose their identities.
 Receipt of submissions will be acknowledged by e-mail.
-The winner will be determined by a committee appointed by the editor of Analytic Philosophy and will be announced by late August.
+The winner will be determined by a committee appointed by the editor of Analytic Philosophy and will be announced by late October.